 Namibia

-If you weren’t exactly sure where it was in Africa, you would not be alone.
-It is not as well known as its neighbours South Africa and Botswana yet it offers so much to those seeking an African adventure.
+If you aren’t exactly sure where Namibia is in Africa, you would not be alone.
+It’s not as well known as its African neighbours, South Africa and Botswana.
+Yet, it offers so much to those seeking an African adventure.

 The iconic Tropic of Capricorn passes through its land.
 With this it marks the most southerly latitude at which the sun can appear directly overhead at noon.

-One of the reasons I love Namibia is that it is still off the main tourist routes.
-It remains authentic and unspoilt.
+One of the reasons I love visiting Namibia is that it’s still off the main tourist routes.
+It remains authentic and unspoiled.
 Yet it is a country that offers so much.

 Whilst Namibia is vast and sparsely populated, it possesses wonderfully diverse landscapes.
 It boasts a wild ocean coastline, mountains, national parks filled with wildlife and not just one desert but two.